 We have liquidity exposure related to collateral movements between us and our derivative counterparties.
 Movements in the value of the derivatives, which are primarily affected by changes in interest rate and foreign exchange rates, may require us to return cash collateral held or may require us to post collateral to counterparties.
 See "Note 7 - Derivative Financial Instruments" for more information on the amount of cash that has been received and delivered to derivative counterparties.
-Effective June 30, 2018, our counterparty exposure reflects rule changes adopted by clearing organizations that require entities to treat daily variation margin payments as legal settlements of the outstanding exposure of the derivative, rather than recording these positions on a gross basis with a related collateral receivable or payable.

-The table below highlights exposure related to our derivative counterparties at December 31, 2018.
+The table below highlights exposure related to our derivative counterparties at December 31, 2019.

-(Dollars in millions) orate tracts T itization rust itracts Exposure, net of collateral \$ 19 \$ 7 Percent of exposure to counterparties with credit ratings below S&P AA- or Moody's Aa3 100% ı 17% Percent of exposure to counterparties with credit ratings below S&P A- or Moody's A3 80% 0%
+(Dollars in millions) oorate tracts uritization Trust ontracts Exposure, net of collateral \$ 12 \$ - Percent of exposure to counterparties with credit ratings below S&P AA- or Moody's Aa3 100% , D -% Percent of exposure to counterparties with credit ratings below S&P A- or Moody's A3 96% , D -%